 The months between late November and late April are perhaps the best times to visit Ho Chi Minh City, as the monsoon season’s rains begin to dry up and humidity starts to drop as well.
 The “winter” months of December and January are the coolest months of the calendar, as temperatures drop to the 71-87 F (22-31 C) range.

 The months of March and April are the sunniest and hottest in the year, peaking at an average high temperature of 94 F (34 C) in the latter month.
-The built-up areas of Ho Chi Minh City also experience an unpleasant heat island effect that raises temperatures in the city center some 3 to 5 degrees higher compared to the city’s suburbs; the coolest areas in the city can be found around the Saigon River.
+The built-up areas of Ho Chi Minh City also experience an unpleasant heat island effect that raises temperatures in the city center some three to five degrees higher compared to the city’s suburbs; the coolest areas in the city can be found around the Saigon River.

 The driest month of the year takes place in February, as only 0.2 inches of rainfall reach the ground.